 The Action Plan lists all the actions that are required to address the development of the potential HERO Experience themes and the associated priorities.
-The Plan is organised by HERO Experience theme and outlines a range of initiatives that are designed to bring each theme to the fore.
-In addition, the Action Plan identifies 'enablers of success' - a broad spectrum of destination development factors relating to such areas as governance, access, supporting infrastructure, capacity building, storytelling and sense of place.
+The Plan is organised by HERO Theme, and outlines a range of initiatives that are designed to bring each theme to the fore.
+As the HERO Experience theme, Following Tracks and Trails, is a theme that integrates across all themes, elements of it are addressed in relation to each of the other four experience themes.
+Initiatives that are likely to have a particular transformational impact are identified as Catalyst Projects.
+In addition, the Action Plan identifies 'enablers of success' - a broad spectrum of destination development factors relating to governance, access, supporting infrastructure, capacity building, storytelling and sense of place.